craigceleste/qarally/README.md

         # from C:\Dev\qarally
         bower install
    * Bower will look at the `bower.json` file and download any modules it needs into the `app/bower_modules` folder.
 These modules are client-side assets like Bootstrap, jQuery, AngularJS, Underscore and so forth.
-Bower differs from Node in that node supports 2 places to put modules (globally or locally), but we need client-side components installed inside of the website (`/app`).
+Bower differs from Node in that node supports 2 places to put modules (globally or locally) and these modules are conceptually outside of your project and do actions on your project.
+Bower modules are client-side components installed inside of the website (`/app`).
+It is aware that this is a website (unlike node) and that the assets belong in a particular place within it.
 Bower is a ligher-weight package manager specifically for dealing with client side components _inside_ a sub-part of your project.

 1. Do a build to make sure it works